ibm-cloud-docs/openwhisk/actions.md

     ```
     {: screen}

-    If you packaged your code as a Docker image, include `--docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>:TAG` with your create command instead of the path to the local app and the `--kind` flag.
+    If you packaged your code as a Docker image, include `--docker <docker_hub_username>/<docker_hub_image>:<tag>` with your create command instead of the path to the local app and the `--kind` flag.
 Manage your images well by not using the `latest` tag whenever possible.
 When the `latest` tag is used, the image with that tag is used, which might not always be the most recently created image.

       ```
-      ibmcloud fn action create hello --docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>:TAG
+      ibmcloud fn action update hello --docker <docker_hub_username>/<docker_hub_image>:<tag>
       ```
       {: pre}
     {: tip}